Optiboot/optiboot/README.md

 The following instructions are based on using the Arduino "Board Manager", present in IDE versions 1.6.5 and later.

-  1. Find the desired Optiboot release on the [Optiboot Release page] (https://github.com/Optiboot/optiboot/releases).
+  1. Find the desired Optiboot release on the [Optiboot Release page](https://github.com/Optiboot/optiboot/releases).
   2. Use the "Copy link address" feature of your browser to copy the URL of the associated **.json** file.
   3. Paste this url into the "Additional Boards Manager URLs" field in the Arduino IDE "Preferences" pane.
 (Separate it from other URLs that might be present with a comma or click the icon to the right of the field to insert it on a new line.)
   4. After closing the Preferences window, the **Tools/Boards/Boards Manager** menu should include an entry for that version of Optiboot.
 Select that entry and click the **Install** button.

-For additional installation information, see the [Optiboot AddingOptibootChipsToIde Wiki page] (https://github.com/Optiboot/optiboot/wiki/AddingOptibootChipsToIde)
+For additional installation information, see the [Optiboot AddingOptibootChipsToIde Wiki page](https://github.com/Optiboot/optiboot/wiki/AddingOptibootChipsToIde)

 <!---